AndrewPaulLund/cs205project/README.md

 [Genomic sequencing](https://en.wikipedia.org/wiki/DNA_sequencing) is the process of determining the order of nucleotides in an individual.
-A human genome has 3 billion nucleotides in the form of four letters (As, Cs, Gs, and Ts).
+A human genome has 3 billion nucleotides in the form of four letters (A, C, G, and T).

 One of the principal application of genomic sequencing analysis is identifying single nucleotide polymorphisms (SNP).